RisingThumb/Metadata/README.md

 # Metadata
 ## How and what

+Note, this depends upon the GNU recutils package.
+Make sure this is installed before use or this won't work.

 A werc app that provides a library of utility functions for getting metadata.
 Intended to be used alongside other werc apps

 To enable the metadata tool, add `conf_enable_metadata` to your site's `_werc/config` file.
 IMPORTANT: You should put this at the top level `_werc/config` file, and as the first line in it.
 This app needs to initialise before any werc apps that depend on it.